ZohaibRashid/Drum-Music---JavaScript/README.md

 # Drum-Music---JavaScript
-The drums can be detect mouse clicks or keyboard strokes, play however you like
+The drums can detect mouse clicks or keyboard strokes, play however you like